 - Encourage executive participation: executive support is critical for any program, but executive participation in a connections program will lead to your best participation from the team — whether it’s reminder messages from the leadership team, or a CEO lottery connections program like Okta!

-The DNA of a Connections Program: Purpose, Means, Measurement
+The DNA of a Successful Initiative: Purpose, Means, Measurement

-When setting up a connections program, it’s important to keep in mind the building blocks of Purpose, Means, and Measurement.
+When creating a social initiative for your team, it’s important to keep in mind the building blocks of Purpose, Means, and Measurement.

 - Purpose: Identify a reason for making this connection.
 E.g., Why should these teammates be meeting, and why is now the right time?
 What should they discuss?